 Dr. Roth earned his Ph.D. from Penn State’s CACREP accredited counselor education program and his M.Ed. from its CORE accredited rehabilitation counseling program.
-He has over 15 years of experience working within community mental health services, as well as several years instructing and supervising counselors-in-training.
+He has many years of experience working within community mental health services, as well as instructing and supervising counselors-in-training.
 Dr. Roth has dedicated his efforts toward an increased understanding of social justice and counseling issues that directly impact traditionally underserved populations.
 Much of his professional work has been in assisting those most in need of community counseling: individuals who contend with homelessness, mental illness, HIV/AIDS, and addictions.
 He is a National Certified Counselor who has worked with individuals and families from a wide variety of cultural backgrounds.

 - Community mental health issues (the causes, effects, and interventions related to mental health stigma)

 - Career counseling